hackerkid/fall-2016/docs/technical-writing-answers.md

 My suggestion would be to create content that benefits you or a group of people you know and 'if you write it, they will come'-mentality your project.
 Don't focus on building your audience as the key reason to begin writing.
 Focus on providing a solution to an existing gap in the available content and your audience should organically grow.

 One way to find your audience is to review popular forums that your audience may use.
 This might help identify topics that your potential audience would be interested in reading.

+-@beardofedu

 #### What helps to reach a wide audience?